I don’t like writing this kind of post.

 - Spiritually abusive leaders don’t give you credit for your ideas and successes but take the credit for themselves.

-- Spiritually abusive leaders bully, shame or tease you into breaking your communicated boundaries.
+- Spiritually abusive leaders bully, shame, or tease you into breaking your communicated boundaries.

 - Spiritually abusive leaders accuse you of stealing their message when you grow beyond them.